 A proxy identifies a substitute voter.
 A CAP member who is unable to attend the General Meeting may name another CAP member to vote for the household by executing the proxy ballot.
 A completed proxy ballot will be considered when determining whether a quorum is in attendance at the General Meeting.
 The proxy form allows the member to direct the proxy to vote a certain way on each specific item under deliberation.
 Thus, a proxy ballot negates the need for an absentee ballot.
-Get the Proxy form here.
+See the "How Do I Choose" section below for more specific information on how the proxy works, or reference the CAP By-Laws.

 An absentee ballot is a vote cast by a CAP member who is unable to attend a CAP General Meeting.
-A completed absentee ballot will be considered when determining whether a quorum is in attendance at the General Meeting.
-Get the Absentee Ballot form here.
+A completed absentee ballot will not be considered when determining whether a quorum is in attendance at the General Meeting.

 How to Choose?